-There were critics of our effort, those who believed that the "targeted declassification" effort of the Board not only interfered with the goal of systematic declassification, but was also too expensive.
+There were critics of our effort, those who believed that the "targeted declassification" effort of the Board not only interfered with the goal of systematic declassification as directed in the most recent Executive Order on the subject (12958), but was also too expensive.
 It is difficult, of course, to put a price tag on the nature of the information with which we were dealing, harder still to compare one method of declassification with that of another.
-Surely the circumstances of the assassination of President Kennedy and the response of the federal government to it have nurtured over the years suspicion and belief that the government may have conspired in the murder of its own leader.
-Our effort to release documentation to enable American citizens to draw their own conclusions about this event central to the course of history in midcentury would seem to be justification enough for our effort, however that effort is judged by posterity.
+Indeed, any meaningful approach to declassification will be multi-faceted, with different methods adopted for different circumstances.
+The circumstances of the assassination of President Kennedy and the response of the federal government to it have nurtured over the years suspicion and belief that the government may have conspired in the murder of its own leader.
+Our effort to release documentation should enable American citizens to draw their own conclusions.
+In that light, the total cost of this four-year project seems entirely appropriate.
+We have left to posterity a historical bequest that is truly invaluable.

-Beyond that, we believe that our effort has created precedent and identified tools that future researchers might be able to employ with good effect.
-In addition, we hope that those in federal service might discover in this experience of releasing federal documents that the Republic has not collapsed under the weight of threats to national security, that openness is itself a good, and that careful scrutiny of government actions can strengthen agencies and the process of governance, not weaken it.
+Beyond that, our efforts have created precedent and identified tools that future researchers might employ with good effect.
+We hope that those in federal service will note that, in our experience of releasing classified federal documents, the Republic has not collapsed under the weight of threats to national security, that openness is itself a good, and that careful scrutiny of government actions can strengthen agencies and the process of governance, not weaken it.
 Perhaps there are or will be problems that might also best lend themselves to the extraordinary attention that a Review Board with powers similar to those that we enjoyed can provide.
 Formation of a historical record that can augment understanding of important events is central not only to openness and accountability but to democracy itself.

-Similarly, we believe that our effort represented a financial outlay that, while being significant, was warranted by the result.
-We have augmented substantially the historical record by working with agencies whose records are intrinsically sensitive, not only increasing the quantity of information available about the assassination, but also by providing substitute language in those cases where we voted to sustain restricted access.
-The Act was designed to foster the confidence of the American people in its government by reducing the amount of secrecy concerning this event; we have bent our effort to this goal, and we believe that our efforts have constituted an effective approach to this problem.
+Similarly, we believe that our effort represented a financial outlay that, while being significant, was also warranted by the result.
+We have augmented substantially the historical record by working with agencies whose records are intrinsically sensitive, not only increasing through exacting review the quantity of information available about the assassination, but also by providing substitute language in those cases where we voted to restrict access temporarily.
+The Act was designed to foster the confidence of the American people in its government by reducing the amount of secrecy concerning this event; we have worked hard to accomplish this goal, and we believe that our efforts have constituted an effective approach.